tugayac/ClusterTruck-TakeHomeProblem4/README.md

 ## Rationale Behind Technology Used
 ### Go (Programming Language)
-Go is a great language to setup HTTP endpoints with the comprehensive http package it provides.
+Go is a great language to setup HTTP endpoints fast, with the comprehensive http package it provides.

 ### Docker
 Docker makes it very easy to create a container that can be easily deployed on any machine, without having to clutter the file system of the host system.